zwickl/garli/garli/trunk/README.txt

 Please let me know of any problems, concerns or feedback (garli.support@gmail.com)

-GARLI version 1.0 is a relatively minor update relative to version 0.96, which itself was a major update relative to the previous version 0.951.
+GARLI 1.0 is a finalized version of the previous beta release, version 0.96b8.
 Version 1.0 should replace earlier versions, and should be backwards compatible with all configuration files and datasets that were used with the previous version.

 ->See the manual or support website (http://www.nescent.org/wg_garli) for detailed information on using the program.
+For very basic usage see QuickStart.txt.

-->Example datasets and configuration files files can be found in the example folder
+->Example datasets and template configuration files files can be found in the example folder

 ->For compilation help see the INSTALL file.
 Version 1.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial on linux or OS X machines.

 ***New in version 1.0***

+Please note that these new features are NOT documented in the pdf manual in the "doc" directory.
+The manual was accurate up through version 0.96, but I do not plan to maintain it, choosing instead to update the support wiki at http://www.nescent.org/wg_garli.

+This version does NOT include partitioned models, although a prototype version of GARLI allowing this does exist.
+Email garli_support@gmail.com if you'd like to give it a try.

-1.Ability to write sitewise log-likelihood values, in a form identical to PAUP*.
-  This can be read directly into a program like CONSEL. (outputsitelikelihoods = 1) 2.Ability to collapse zero length branches at the end of a search, creating polytomies.
+1. Ability to write sitewise log-likelihood values for all model types, in a format identical to PAUP*.
+This can be read directly into a program like CONSEL to perform statistical comparisons of topologies such as the SH or AU tests. (outputsitelikelihoods = 1)
-  This can affect bootstrap values, since zero-length branches in a sense don't really exist and probably shouldn't contribute to branch support values. (collapsebranches = 1) 3.Ability to infer full reversible amino acid rate matrices (189 free parameters) 4.Ability to use user-specified amino acid rate matrices 5.Ability to infer ancestral state probabilities for amino acid and codon models, in addition to the previously implemented nucleotide models.
+2. Ability to collapse zero length branches at the end of any search, creating polytomies.
+This is now turned on by default.
+This setting can affect bootstrap values, since zero-length branches in a sense don't exist and probably shouldn't contribute to branch support values.
+It also tends to make trees inferred from multiple searches more similar, since trees that only differ in arbitrary resolutions of zero length branches are not truly different.  (collapsebranches = 1)
+3. Ability to infer full reversible amino acid rate matrices while doing a normal searching, adding 189 free parameters.
+This is probably not something of general utility unless you have a very large dataset. (datatype = aminoacid or codon-aminoacid, ratematrix = estimate)
+4. Ability to use user-specified amino acid rate matrices.
+This allows the use of any existing amino acid matrix, regardless of whether GARLI implements them internally.
+Amino acid matrices estimated by GARLI can also have their parameter values fixed for use in other analyses.
+Note however that GARLI's matrix input format differs from other programs. (ratematrix = fixed, provide matrix in a Nexus GARLI block in the datafile or in a starting conditions file.
+See the file "examples/LGmodel.mod" for an example.)
+5. Ability to infer internal state probabilities (ancestral states) for amino acid and codon models, in addition to the previously implemented nucleotide models. (inferinternalstateprobs = 1)
-6.Speed improvements for large constrained searches, especially backbone constraints 7.Checkpointing of MPI parallel runs
+6. Substantial speed improvements for large constrained searches, especially backbone constraints
+7. MPI parallel runs can now be checkpointed, allowing entire sets of runs to be restarted.
+Be sure to read the wiki page detailing the MPI version (http://www.nescent.org/wg_garli/MPI_version) to understand in what cases you might want to use this version.
+8. More rigorous error checking of input trees, constraints and parameter values.
+9. Significant improvements to the precision of parameter optimization.
+GARLI now puts significant effort into returning the very most optimal parameter values at the end of a search.
+   These should be as accurate as values returned by other programs such as PAUP* or PAML.
+   Previously the estimated parameter values were nearly optimal, but sometimes not quite there.
-8.More rigorous checking of input trees, constraints and parameter values 9.Significant improvements to parameter optimization 10.A "verification mode", which checks that a given configuration file and datafile are valid for use with GARLI, without starting an actual analysis (start GARLI with "-V")
+10. A "verification mode", which checks that a given configuration file and datafile are valid for use with GARLI, without starting an actual analysis.
+This can be useful, for example, in verifying that all configuration and input is proper while on your local machine before sending the input files to a computer cluster.
+The output will also tell you how much memory GARLI will be need to be allocated for the run, which might require adjustment of the "availablememory" setting in the configuration file (start GARLI with "-V").
+11. Much easier procedure for compiling of GARLI source code.
-11.Fixes to many very rare bugs in version 0.96
+12. Fixes to numerous rare bugs in version 0.96

 ***New in version 0.96***